The New Table Stakes

 Don holds a JD from the Fordham University School of Law and a BA from Washington University in St. Louis.
 He has received CIPP/E and CIPP/US certifications from the International Association of Privacy Professionals.

-Emilie Abate is a Senior Securities Compliance Examiner in the newly established Event and Emerging Risks Examination Team (EERT).
-EERT is a new office established to proactively engage with financial firms about emerging issues and current market events and quickly mobilize to provide expertise and resources when critical matters arise.
-Prior to this role, Emilie was a Senior Securities Compliance Examiner in the SEC’s Miami Regional Office Investment Adviser/Investment Company Examination Program.
-Emilie joined the SEC in 2015 as an Investment Adviser/Investment Company Securities Compliance Examiner in the Chicago Regional Office.
-During her time at the SEC, Emilie has led and conducted complex examinations of investment advisers, investment companies, and private funds.
+Emilie Abate is a Branch Chief with the Event and Emerging Risks Examination Team (EERT) at the SEC.
+EERT was recently established to proactively engage with financial firms about emerging issues and current market events and quickly mobilize to provide expertise and resources when critical matters arise.
+Prior to becoming Branch Chief, Emilie was an inaugural member and Senior Securities Compliance Examiner with EERT where she conducted incident response and addressed emerging risks impacting firms across the industry.
+Emilie joined the SEC in 2015, previously serving as a Senior Securities Compliance Examiner within the Investment Adviser/Investment Company Examination Program in both the Chicago and Miami Regional Offices where she led and conducted complex examinations of private funds, investment advisers, and investment companies.

 Emilie is a graduate of the Santa Clara University Leavey School of Business where she earned a B.S. in Commerce with a major in Accounting.